Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Some research suggests 6-gingerol may suppress dermal papilla cell activity.
 Dermal papilla cells are important for follicle development and hair growth regulation.

 This is one reason ginger should not be promoted as a guaranteed hair growth ingredient.
-The evidence is mixed, and some findings raise real caution.
+The evidence is mixed, and some findings raise caution.

 If you are already losing hair, relying on ginger as your main treatment may waste valuable time.